maainul/Java/JavaInterviewQuestions.md

 ### 1. Difference between static and non-static methods, variables And explain their memory architecture as well?
 ### 2. What do you understand by using of final keyword with classes and variables as well, give case where you will prefer to use final?
 ### 3. What is type casting?
 Suppose there is a data which is of type double then how can you show that double in int data type?
-### 4. What are the main advantages of polymorphism?
+### 4. What are the rotateDigit advantages of polymorphism?
 And what is the alternate of polymorphism?
 ### 5. What is constructor chaining in java?
 ### 6. Explain constructor with the help of inheritance?
 ### ‘Super’ keyword is used to access super class properties, but what when you are not allowed to use super then how can you access property of super class, if yes then how?
 ### Suppose you have 11th, 12th class books in your beg, now how will you use inheritance to show relationship between them?
-### Why java complier needs main method static only?
+### Why java complier needs rotateDigit method static only?
 ### What do you understand by anonymous word?
 And what is the impact of anonymous array and object in java?
 Explain memory structure with or without anonymous?
 ### Why java requires inner class?
 What do you understand by static inner classes in java?
 And where will you use static and non-static class?
 ### An abstraction is hiding information in java, how java showing abstraction and write a program where you have to show abstraction and do same program without abstraction?